What your health cover can do for you during COVID-19

 Am I covered if I’m admitted to hospital because of COVID-19?

-As part of our member support package, all Teachers Health members with Hospital cover are covered for COVID-19 hospital admissions up until 31 March 2021 (we recently extended this from the original end date of 30 September 2020).
+As part of our member support package, all Teachers Health members with Hospital cover are covered for COVID-19 hospital admissions up until 30 June 2021 (we recently extended this from the end date of 31 March 2021).

 This blanket covering for COVID-19 admissions is especially relevant for members on our Basic Plus products StarterPak, Basic Hospital and Mid Hospital (who wouldn’t have had full cover for this otherwise).